The psychological and emotional impact of dementia

 - Avoid harsh criticism or belittling comments.

-- Ensure people have time to do the activities they enjoy and that give them purpose.
+- Ensure people have time to do the activities they enjoy or that give them purpose.

 - If a person makes a mistake, try to be as supportive as possible.

 - Help people to maintain existing social relationships and form new ones.
-This can be done by facilitating joint activities with friends and family, joining hobby groups and encouraging conversation.
+This can be done by setting up joint activities with friends and family, joining hobby groups and encouraging conversation.